buckleylab/Buckley_lab_protocols/Using_the_server/windows_users_setup.md

    - Click 'Save' so that you don't have to retype every time
    - Click 'Open' to log in

 Tip: To save yourself a little time when you log in, load your saved session, go to Connection > Data, then type your username into the auto-login username box, then save the session again.
 You'll have to redo this every time you resave the session.
+Also, you can double click a saved session and it will automatically start.

 ## Install Anaconda
 Anaconda is used to create environments on the server.
 An environment is an independent instance of whatever programs and packages you like.